What to Know About Medical Expense Deductions

 Various tax deductions could let you recoup some of your medical and dental costs.
-Although this mainly benefits taxpayers who itemize deductions on Schedule A, certain people can separately subtract these expenses from their taxable income.
+Although this mainly benefits taxpayers who itemize deductions on Schedule A, certain people can separately subtract these deductible medical expenses from their taxable income.
 The Affordable Care Act (ACA) brought about several major changes, so it's important to stay up to date on the current rules.

 The ACA requires that the majority of Americans have health insurance.
 Failing to get coverage can cost you in tax penalties.
 This penalty is occasionally referred to as the “individual mandate” or the “individual shared responsibility payment.”
 This tax penalty will apply for any month that you, your spouse or your dependents do not have healthcare coverage.
 However, the penalty may be waived if you do not have coverage for one or two consecutive months, and you qualify for an exemption.

 Your ability to deduct medical bills depends on how much of your adjusted gross income they consume.
 You can calculate your AGI on Form 1040.
-If health and dental payments surpass 10 percent of this amount, you may claim the excess costs as a deduction.
+If health and dental payments surpass 10 percent of this amount, you may claim the excess costs as a medical deduction.
 The total expense includes money spent on your spouse and qualifying dependents.
 However, married people who file tax returns separately can only deduct their personal costs.

 When you lack health insurance or an insurer doesn't reimburse you, it's possible to deduct most out-of-pocket costs.
 They include fees for a wide range of screenings and treatments.
 The IRS only allows taxpayers to claim cosmetic surgery expenses if a disease or accident makes an operation necessary.
 It's legal to subtract vasectomy and sterilization costs.
 You may also deduct payments for preventive services, such as yearly checkups and eye examinations.